stormpath/stormpath-framework-spec/login.md

 * Only one of `accessToken` or `code` will be provided, both are listed for example purposes only.

+* See [social.md][] for more information about social login.

 <a href="#top">Back to Top</a>

 ##  <a name="POST_Error_Handling"></a> POST Error Handling

+For both of these cases, if the error is from the Stormpath REST API, then send the `userMessage` property of that error.

 **For HTML responses:**